How to Enable Cloudflare CDN

 - No option to customize - Currently, you cannot customize cache settings (for example, which content gets cached, the cache timing, etc.) for the CDN.

-- Cached content - Cloudflare caches the static content from your site, so while this will reduce the load on the server, it means if you change to an existing static file, then there may be a delay before the change appears.
+- Cached content - Cloudflare caches the static content from your site, so while this will reduce the load on the server, it means that if you change an existing static file, then there may be a delay before the change appears.

 Understanding How Caching Works